QubesOS/qubes-doc/ResizeDiskImage.md

 ### Private disk image

+1048576 MB is the maximum size which can be assigned to a private storage through qubes-manager.

-The private disk image of a AppVM can be grown with [qubes-grow-private](/wiki/Dom0Tools/QvmGrowPrivate):
+To grow the private disk image of a AppVM beyond this limit [qubes-grow-private](/wiki/Dom0Tools/QvmGrowPrivate) can be used:

 ``` {.wiki}
 qvm-grow-private <vm-name> <size>